This post may contain affiliate links. Read our disclosure here.

 Enter the Frugal February Challenge!
-As the shortest month of the year, February is a great time to perform a ‘financial fast’, reign in your spending, get the budget back on track and aim for those money goals you set for the year.
+As the shortest month of the year, February is a great time to perform a ‘financial fast’, reign in your spending, get the budget back on track, and aim for those money goals you set for the year.

 So how much could you save?
-By cutting back on your discretionary spending and adopting some (or all!) of our tips, could see those dollars piling up during Frugal February.
+By cutting back on your discretionary spending and adopting some (or all!) of our tips, you could see those dollars piling up during Frugal February.

 - Cut out takeaways for the entire month.

 - Meal plan, prep ahead and make your meals from scratch at home.

 - Become best friends with your slow cooker for those busy days, and keep a few frozen items like fish fillets and chips in the freezer for busy nights.

 - Fill your water bottle and make a coffee in a reusable coffee mug to curb impulse drink purchases when you are on-the-go.